molevolworkshop/molevolworkshop.github.io/faculty/bielawski/bielawski.md

 ## Lecture Slides

-In 2022 I changed the lecture content.

-The lecture will provide a more general background on evolutionary forces, and the Neutral and Nearly-Neutral theories of molecular evolution.
-Some details about fitting codon models to real data, have been moved to the "PAML Lab" lecture.
+From 2022 this lecture will provide a more general background on evolutionary forces, and the Neutral and Nearly-Neutral theories of molecular evolution.

 * **2023 Lecture slides (Part 1), Intro to Neutral & Nearly Neutral Theories of Molecular Evolution:** [slide set 1](http://awarnach.mathstat.dal.ca/~joeb/PAML_lab/slides/Bielawski_lecture_PART_1.pdf) (updated)